Have you ever experienced a moment of complete relaxation when you least expected it?

 A SAFE SPACE

-Youtube and the internet, in general, can be a mean place, where trolling and nasty comments reign supreme.
+Youtube and the internet, in general, can be an unfriendly place, where trolling and nasty comments reign supreme.
 But read the comments on any ASMR Youtube video and they’re full of love and positivity.
 The ASMR community has been described as the nicest place on the internet where people genuinely care about the wellbeing of creators and one another.

 Even if you watch an ASMR video and don’t experience tingles it can still help you relax.
 If you suffer from anxiety or depression, or even if you’ve had a bad day and your thoughts are spiralling, ASMR can still help you.
-Sitting quietly and watching a video of someone methodically fold towels.
-Or whispering a story can help anchor you in the present moment.
-It might sound crazy and you might feel a bit silly doing it but taking time out and finding something else to focus on can help immensely.
+Sitting quietly and watching am ASMR video can help anchor you in the present moment.
+It might sound crazy and you might feel a bit silly doing it but taking time out and finding something else to focus your attention on can help immensely.